MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersession.md

 > public HRESULT [SetReverseCookieSync](#setreversecookiesync)(BOOL fEnable)

 #### Parameters
-* `fEnabled` If true, the host will be notified of cookie changes by the IDualEngine20BrowserSessionObserver::ReverseSyncCookies event otherwise it is not.
+* `fEnable` If true, the host will be notified of cookie changes by the IDualEngine20BrowserSessionObserver::ReverseSyncCookies event otherwise it is not.

 #### SetSitePermissions